Lupusa87/BlazorCssHelper/README.md

 Instead of giving each element large style attributes we can generate dynamic styles and html elements will have only class attribute (class name).

-In case when we can't do static/predefined styles because it's content is depending on provided settings it solves this problem.
+In case when we can't do static/predefined styles because it's content is depending on provided settings it solves problem.

 **In result we get dynamic css**